 The 185-acre Ryans Gulch property is located in southwest Loveland and is part of a 667-acre community separator between Loveland and Berthoud.
 The site was acquired in 2016 for wildlife habitat and a trail corridor for the south Front Range Trail connection.
 Mule deer, elk, coyote, prairie dogs and cottontails call this vast expanse of prairie home.

 Russian olive trees have been removed here as well, with assistance from the Front Range Community College Exotic Species Elimination Project.
 The property will be restored with shortgrass prairie species including native grasses, wildflowers and shrubs.
+Future public use will be considered through a management plan process, including opportunities for public input.

 Until a management plan is completed, public access to Eagle Vista is not permitted.